BenGalewsky/bengalewsky.github.io/_posts/2019-11-25-CompareYadageAndParsl.markdown

 The Parsl HighThroughputExecutor has received notoriety as a high performance workflow execution back-end and can scale to thousands of nodes.
-Delivering this performance requires that Parsl takes control over the execution of the code and depends on the presence of the parsl library, iPython and Python3 inside any execution environments where it will be run.
+Delivering this performance requires that Parsl takes control over the execution of the code and depends on the presence of the Parsl library, iPython and Python3 inside any execution environments where it will be run.
 The versions of these dependencies must match the version of the driver program.